 Fortunately, relaxation techniques can be an effective way to cope with tinnitus.
 And you can make a real impact on your loved one's emotional state by helping them to relax, both mentally and physically, in the middle of a moment of suffering.

-You can help them to relax mentally by encouraging them toward a relaxing hobby, physical exercise, breathing techniques, aromatherapy, meditation, gratitude practice, sex, music, brainwave entrainment, or really any other activity that your loved one enjoys.
+You can help them to relax mentally by encouraging them toward a relaxing hobby, physical exercise such as tai chi or yoga, breathing techniques, aromatherapy, meditation, gratitude practice, sex, music, brainwave entrainment, or really any other activity that your loved one enjoys.

 Addressing physiological stress is important too, because when the body is deeply relaxed, the mind generally follows.
 The mind-body connection is real–it’s just not always obvious.
 But it’s why you feel so calm after a great massage.